NI HAO!

 One of the most fabulous, sociable and inexpensive things you can do when in China is have a foot massage.

 It is SO relaxing and afterwards you feel as though you are walking on air.
 Before dinner last night the DH, BJBF and I went off to one of the best places for this (Lianzgzi has 400 salons all over China, employing over 20,000 trained staff) and after being shown into one of their many, very luxurious, foot massage rooms we were ensconced side by side in huge electrically adjustable arm chairs.
 Drinks orders were taken, the enormous plasma screen TV/DVD player was switched on, and a bevy of uniformed assistants arrived with special wooden buckets of hot water full of herbs into which our tired feet were plunged.
 There they soaked for five minutes whilst our three masseurs rubbed every part of them.
 Then they were removed, spritzed with more herbal liquids and gently pummelled before going back into the warm water.
 Stage three was when they were removed from the water dried and oiled before the massage proper began.
-Whilst one foot was being done, the other was wrapped in a warm damp towel.
+Whilst one foot was

 By now the DH had sunk into a torpor, and eventually a gentle snore or two could be heard coming from the depths of his chair, which he had adjusted to practically horizontal!
 BJBF and I were chatting away 19 to the dozen, catching up on all the news since we last met up...we discussed the Chinese milk scandal, our children, the Beijing Olympics and what Londoners really felt about the British 8 minute handover section of the closing ceremony, Madonna's divorce, the new vehicle restrictions in Beijing - how were they working?